Black Speech Translator

 What Is the Black Speech of Mordor?

-Black Speech is the dark language of Mordor invented by Tolkien, created by Sauron to serve as a unifying tongue for all his servants and armies.
-This english to black speech translator works both ways, converting English into Black Speech and Black Speech back into English.
+Black Speech is the dark language of Mordor invented by Tolkien and created by Sauron as a unifying tongue for his servants and armies.
+It works both ways, converting English into Black Speech and Black Speech back into English.

 Tolkien designed the mordor language to sound deliberately harsh and oppressive, a stark contrast to the flowing beauty of Quenya and Sindarin.
 The full One Ring inscription is the longest known Black Speech text, and Tolkien only ever wrote a handful of additional words and phrases in the language across all his published works.